Pschiee/Perfect-Colour/README.md

 ## FAQs

 ## Credits
-* Callum Peter Mason:Software Engineer
+* Callum Peter Mason: Software Engineer
 * Sylviya Ivanova: PCB Engineer
 * Leire Froufe Vigara: Mechanical Engineer and Marketing Ensusre the latest version of the software is being used.